KMLAgency/humhub-modules-staticpage/README.md

 Links to pages are injected into the Top Menu _(second top bar on the original theme)_.

 It is not made to 'squash' the [CustomPage Module](https://github.com/humhub/humhub-modules-custom-pages)...
-It is a "backend" module..
+It is a 'backend' module..
 An alternative for Developer, (as you need to work directly on files) !!

 ## Install:
 Clone as 'staticpage' in your 'humhub/protected/modules/' folder.